lyrx/gotcha/tutorial.md

 environments have evolved into a mighty infrastructure as well: They offer an enormous number of additional libraries.

-As there is only JavaScript on the client side, it will be very easy to integrate the app into all sorts of already existing web content.
+Do not forget the portability issues!
+I our new world, as there is only JavaScript on the client side, it will be very easy to integrate our app into all sorts of already existing web content.
 There is no need to port or duplicate a complete infrastructure to a new location.
 It should just be enough to load existing Javascript modules into a new HTML page and integrate it with the existing HTML.

+**Let us start now!**

+I want you to glide easily into these new programming paradigms.

 To make that happen as easily as possible, I used